The History Of Documentary Film Before 1900

 The First Films By The Brothers Lumiere

 When the Lumiere Brothers screened their film, Arrival of a Train at La Ciotat in 1896 , it was said that people fled the theatre because they truly believed a train was coming towards them.
 Those first films made a huge impression on the audience.
-Although these films were called actualities, which suggests a lack of creativeness, the nevertheless did already exhibit some of the spirit of documentary film.
+Although these films were called actualities, which suggests a lack of creativeness, they nevertheless did already exhibit some of the creative spirit of documentary film in terms of camera positioning and framing.

 1920s | History's First True Documentary Films